How do I verify the authenticity of a Bernstein Bitcoin certificate?

 Bernstein verification web app

-The easiest way to check the authenticity of a file or collection of files is using Bernstein verification web app.
+The easiest way to check the authenticity of a file or collection of files is using the Bernstein verification web app.

 Just point your browser to https://app.bernstein.io/verify and enter the certificate ID.